Ortus-Solutions/docker-commandbox/contentbox/README.md

 ```

-A new container will be spun up from the image and, upon opening your browser to `http://[docker machine ip]:8080`, you will be directed to configure your [ContentBox](https://www.ortussolutions.com/products/contentbox) installation.
+A new container will be spun up from the image and, upon opening your browser to `http://[docker machine ip]:8080`, you will be directed to configure your [ContentBox](https://www.ortussolutions.com/products/contentbox) installation wizard.

 This image is self-contained, which means it will be destroyed when the container is stopped.
 To persist your data and shared files, you will need to provide a mount point to store your information.

 The directory `/app`, within the container, is mapped as the application web root.
 Custom configurations, modules and directories can be mounted within the web root to customize your [ContentBox](https://www.ortussolutions.com/products/contentbox)/[Coldbox](https://www.ortussolutions.com/products/coldbox) installation.